AndrewBrinker/university/docs/phase-3.md

   - The process is placed in the wait queue with the trap completion set to 35 clock ticks
   - After 35 clock ticks, the process is moved to the ready queue and the new page is loaded into memory

+1. Page fault is signalled from the VM
+2. If there are free frames in the TLB, the proper page is loaded into a frame
+3. If there are no free frames...
+  1. If LRU, the OS accesses the VM's frame registers and selects the victim page according to LRU
+  2. If FIFO, the OS accesses its own frame registers and selects the victim page according to FIFO
+4. The victim page is swapped out of the TLB and replaced with the new page
+5. Wait until 35 clock ticks have happened
+6. Once 35 clock ticks have occurred, the process is moved to the ready queue

 ## PCB

 - Each process (PCB) should have
   - # of page faults
   - hit ratio

+## Multiprogramming

+- A degree of multiprogramming equal to 5 is maintained at all times, meaning that only five programs should be in the ready queue, wait queue, or running at any given time.
+- All programs should be in the jobs queue.
+When a program finishes, the jobs queue should be checked.
+If there is a job that is not yet in either the ready or wait queue, add it to the ready queue.

+## Context Switches

+- Page Fault must be added as a reason to context switch.
+Bit 10 of sr is used along with bits 5-7.
+When 5-7 are all zeros, if 10 is 0 than it's a time slice.
+If bit 10 is 1 then it's a page fault.

+## Programs

+- There should be ten total programs:
+  - addVector.s
+  - fact1.s
+  - fact2.s
+  - io.s
+  - simple1.s
+  - simple2.s
+  - sub.s
+  - subVector.s
+  - sum1.s
+  - sum2.s
+- Test with only two programs at first and add more later
+- The first two programs each generate one page fault w/ 28 frames still free, so no replacement is needed for them.

 ## TLB